PoodleLabs/PoodleLabs.BootableSecurityTools/readme.md

 You should then be able to boot from that media.

+**NOTE: DO NOT ATTEMPT TO WRITE TO ANY REWRITABLE MEDIA (eg: USB sticks, hard drives) WHICH CONTAIN IMPORTANT FILES WHILE USING BST; THE INCLUDED FILESYSTEM IMPLEMENTATIONS MAY CONTAIN BUGS CAPABLE OF CORRUPTING DATA.**

 ### Some tips & tricks.

 - To navigate, use the arrow keys and `ENTER`, or press `0-9` to select the corresponding list entry.